Skip to main content

 Frequently asked questions

-Is PreViral an analytics tool?
+Is PreViral a YouTube analytics tool?

 No. PreViral works before you publish.
 It scores video ideas at the concept stage and analyzes finished videos before you post them.
 Your analytics dashboard reports on published videos; PreViral predicts how an idea or a finished cut is likely to perform before anyone sees it.
+If you searched for a YouTube analytics tool, the honest answer is that PreViral will not replace your dashboard, and it is not trying to: analytics remain the best way to learn from what you already uploaded.
+What analytics cannot do is protect the hours you spend on the next video, because they are silent until after the upload.
+That earlier moment is where PreViral operates, scoring the concept, the script, the finished cut, and the thumbnail while every single one of them can still be changed quickly and cheaply.

 What is the difference between PreViral Analysis and video analytics?